Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Google Maps - Train Option

-Upon arriving in Sapporo, we decided to rent a car .
-This allows you to be flexible on-site and not reliant on public transportation, especially since it is not as well developed in Hokkaido as, for example, in Tokyo.
+Once we arrived in Sapporo, we decided to rent a car .
+This way you're flexible and not dependent on public transportation, which on Hokkaido is not as well developed as, for example, in Tokyo.

-For our exploration tours in Hokkaido, we rented a car from Toyota Rent a Car .
-At the airport, we could go directly to the counter and received a number.
-Subsequently, we were taken to the counter by a special bus, where we paid the amount and were shown the car.
-Since we rented a hybrid car, we only spent an additional 4,000 yen on fuel or transportation throughout the trip, even though we did not use public transportation.
-A big plus for everyone who does not understand Japanese: the staff at the Toyota Rent a Car counter in Sapporo could also speak English!
+For our explorations around Hokkaido, we rented a car from Toyota Rent a Car .
+At the airport, we could go straight to the counter and received a number.
+We were then taken on a dedicated bus to the counter, where we paid and were shown the car.
+Because we rented a hybrid car, we spent only an extra 4,000 yen on gasoline/transportation during the entire trip, even though we didn't use public transportation.
+A big plus for anyone who doesn't understand Japanese: the staff at the Toyota Rent a Car counter in Sapporo also spoke English!

-Very practical - a rental car on site
+Very convenient – having a rental car on site

-Very practical - a rental car on site
+Very convenient – having a rental car on site

-During our stay in Sapporo, we stayed at the Hotel "Sapporo Granbell" *.
-We booked a slightly larger room and the hotel had a very special experience for us: an onsen on the hotel roof that is freely available to guests.
-Especially in winter, this is a wonderful experience.
+During our stay in Sapporo, we stayed at the "Sapporo Granbell" hotel *.
+We booked a slightly larger room, and the hotel had a really special experience for us: an onsen, freely available for guests on the roof of the hotel.
+Especially in winter, that's a wonderful experience.

-The hotel also has a parking garage where a robot parks the car.
-You are allowed to park and retrieve the car as often as possible during your stay.
-The cost for the parking garage is 2,000 yen per day, which is cheaper than the local parking spaces.
-However, at check-out at 11:00 am, you must collect the car directly, otherwise 200 yen will be charged per hour.
-We were able to store our luggage for free at the hotel on our departure day, allowing us to enjoy the last day without luggage.
+The hotel also offers a parking garage where a robot stores the car.
+You can park and retrieve the car as often as you like during your stay.
+The cost is 2,000 yen per day, which is cheaper than the local parking lots.
+At check-out at 11:00 am, you need to pick up your car directly afterwards, as otherwise they charge 200 yen per additional hour.
+We were able to store our luggage for free at the hotel on our departure day so we could enjoy our last day without bags.

 The Granbell Hotel in Sapporo